Kia Rio Review 2024

 On average it achieves 81% of the official MPG figure

-The Kia Rio that arrived in 2017 continued the upwards trend of this Korean firm in terms of styling, quality and appeal.
-While it may not have the outright desirability of a Volkswagen Polo or the deft handling of a Ford Fiesta, the Rio is a very sound, safe and dependable choice for anyone looking for a supermini as their main car or a second string family workhorse.
-Low running costs make it ideal for anyone on a tight budget, while the engines offer more than 60mpg based on which one you choose.
+The current Kia Rio arrived in 2017 and continued the upwards trend of this Korean firm in terms of styling, quality and appeal.
+While it may not have the outright desirability of a Volkswagen Polo or the deft handling of a Ford Fiesta, the Rio is a very sound, safe and dependable supermini choice.
+Low running costs are ideal for anyone on a tight budget, while the engines offer around 50mpg based on which one you choose.
 All that in one of the most spacious small hatches available.
+Read on for our full Kia Rio review.

 Like so many reality television stars, Kia has been on a journey over the past few years and the Rio that arrived in 2017 throws this into sharp relief.
 Where so many of Kia’s cars are now among the sharpest-suited in their classes and unafraid to break with convention – Stinger, XCeed, ProCeed anyone? – the Rio is the counterpoint to all of this.

 Does that make the Rio boring and all Captain Sensible?
 Well, yes, but that’s no bad thing when all you want is a very reliable, dependable and, well, sensible supermini.
-The fact it comes with a superb warrant, good engines, plenty of equipment and keen pricing is all to the good as well.
+The fact it comes with a superb warranty, good engines, plenty of equipment and keen pricing is all to the good as well.
+In fact, all of the things the previous Rio did so well, too.

 Cost-effectiveness is at the core of the Rio’s being and economy is strong, with almost every engine officially capable of more than 60mpg.
 Go for a diesel when buying used and the claimed figures rise upwards of 80mpg, but the real highlight is the 1.0-litre T-GDI petrol.
 It’s punchy, quiet and economical whether you pick it the 100PS or 120PS version.